vtortola/RedisClient/README.md

 Nuget..

 ### Setting it up
-The API has to fundamental parts:
+The API has two fundamental parts:
  * `RedisClient` class handles the connection management.
 Usually you have one instance across all your AppDomain (or two instances if you have master/slave).
 It is a thread safe object, that usually is cached for the extend of your application lifetime.

 ```cs